Mathu-lmn/rpemotes_old/README.md

 You pay a big role in making this script what it is today and we could not do it without you 🙏

 -------------------------------------------------------------------------------

+# Our Wiki 📜

+The official RPEmotes wiki docs can be accessed [here](https://docs.rpemotes.com/)